tpitale/staccato/README.md

 ```

 Boolean options like `anonymize_ip` will be converted from `true`/`false` into `1`/`0` as per the tracking API docs.

+The `data_source` option can take any value, but note that hits sent from other Google tools will have specific values.
+Hits sent from analytics.js will have `data_source` set to `web`, and hits sent from one of the mobile SDKs will have `data_source` set to `app`.

 #### Custom Dimensions and Metrics ####